 Address: 70 Worcester Street, Boston, MA 02118

 2. Manassah E Bradley – Boston, MA (12 min drive time from Boston City Hall)

-Bradley Elementary, a school in Orient Heights, rates at a 6 out of 10 on GreatSchools, but it should be rated more like an 8 or a 9.
+Bradley Elementary, a school in Orient Heights, rates at a 6 out of 10 on GreatSchools, but it should be rated more like a 9/10.

 SchoolSparrow rates Bradley Elementary at an A- or above for grades 3-5, making it a top 3 PK-5 in the Boston Metro area.

 Not only is Bradley a diverse school (20 out of 40), but they also exceed test score expectations by a longshot.
 Based on parent income, students are expected to score a 42.94 on the reading/language arts section of the standardized tests.
 Students at Bradley actually score an average of 57.0 on this section, about 33% higher than expected based on parent incomes.

 The median list price per square foot for a home in this zip code is $625, with a median sale price of $575,700, one of the lowest median sale prices in the top 5 of this list..
 These prices are well below average for Boston, making Bradley Elementary an affordable option.
 This listing is an example of a 3BD home you can buy in close proximity to the school, currently listed at $475,000.

 Manassah E. Bradley is one of the best schools in Boston, but you wouldn’t be able to tell by looking at other school ranking websites.
 Bradley is a Tier 1 School.

 Address: 110 Beachview Road, East Boston, MA 02128